connorjohnson6/CMPT-221L-621-21F/Labs/Lab 9/README.md

 App.js:
 - This is the file that will contain all links and make the use and listen to connect our website to a localhost online.

+You are also going to have to buy and route a DNS to a websever.
+This DNS can be purchased from places like go-daddy, and the webservers are provided by places like AWS